whwjiang/mp-viz/proposal/sp21-cs242-whjiang-minerl2-prorposal.md

 Built into the soul of MP is its ability to facilitate social interactions between climbers over the internet: there is a forum that connects climbers across the country and a partner finder for those in need of people to climb with.
 However, I think there is a dimension missing, which is that climbers should be able to very easily compare each other based on what they have climbed.
 Thus, my project aims to satisfy this missing component, by providing climbers with a means to compare each other, based on criterion like where they have climbed together, what grades they have climbed the same, and what they would like to climb together in the future.
 ## Technical Specification
-- Platform: Cross-platform website (React Native)
+- Platform: Cross-platform website (React)
 - Programming Languages: Javascript for frontend, Python for backend
 - Stylistic Conventions: Airbnb JavaScript Style Guide, PEP8
-- SDK: Facebook SDK for React Native
+- SDK: Facebook SDK for React
-- IDE: Atom
+- IDE: VS code
 - Tools/Interfaces: sigma.js for network visualization, Flask to deploy site
 - Target Audience: MP users